|

 worship (not as a part of worship) in order to share a common meal.

-To teach that it is a sin to eat in the church building
+To teach that it is a sin to eat in the church

-is to bind where God has not (Rev. 22:18,19).
-To bind where God has
+building is to bind where God has not (Rev. 22:18,19).

-not is to assume an authority above and beyond that which was given the
+To bind where God has not is to assume an authority above and beyond that

-apostles (Matt.
-16:19 see
+which was given the apostles (Matt.
+16:19

-the Lord or greater (Matt.
+equal to the Lord or greater (Matt.
 28:18; Col. 1:18).
-To bind where God has
+To bind

-to be in danger of eternal hell fire (2 Peter 2:20
+from grace is to be in danger of eternal hell fire (2 Peter 2:20

 -22).
 Our "anti" brethren who bind these man made laws